-- ☆ Key S This soft key is used to lock the keyboard.
-When the function is enabled, the icon S will be displayed in the information zone.
+- ♦ Key This soft key is used to lock the keyboard.
+When the function is enabled, the icon ♦ will be displayed in the information zone.
 This soft key is also the Unlock key. - ♦ Unlock This soft key is used to unlock the keyboard.
-Its icon is ●. - $\diamond \quad \bullet \quad \text{Return to the main menu.}$
+Its icon is ●. - $\Leftrightarrow \quad \Leftrightarrow \quad \text{Return to the main menu.}$